 Now that the fuel tank is empty, it’s time to measure out the correct amount of stabilizer.
 For 2 gallons of fresh gasoline, most brands recommend adding one ounce of fuel stabilizer.

-If there is no measurement on the bottle, you can use a measuring spoon.
+You can use a measuring spoon if there is no measurement on the bottle.
 Before adding fresh fuel, make sure the tank is stabilized.

 Step 04: Fill the Tank With Fresh Fuel

 After adding the stabilizer, it’s time to fill the tank with high-quality fresh gasoline.
 Once the tank is full, replace the fuel cap and reconnect the spark plug wire.

 By pouring gasoline over the stabilizer, it would disperse the latter.
 Aside from that, ethanol free gas can be added to stabilize impacts better.
 The fuel tank should always be filled only 95% of the way with fuel to allow some expansion and prevent any spillage when used.

 Step 05: Run the Engine for Few Minutes

 The last step is to start your lawn mower and let it run for a couple of minutes.
 This will help to distribute the fuel stabilizer throughout the small engine.
 Finally, shut off the engine and allow it to cool down so you can store it for the winter.

 Following these simple steps will help keep your lawn mower in top condition all season long.
 Remember to add a fuel stabilizer every time you fill the tank before storing it so that your mower is always ready to go when needed.

 Find Out: What is the Right Lawn Mower Oil Filter?